jbottum/t5pat/langchain_markdown20.md

 * Functionality
     * Your model might only run locally (i.e. Blenderbot, Meta's chatbot models).

-## Large Language Model - Flan-T5-Large
+## Large Language Models - Flan-T5-Large and Flan-T5-XL

-First, we will show the process to run the Flan-T5-Large model.
+In this blog, we will show the process to run the Flan-T5-Large and Flan-T5-XL modelss.
 This transformer model, open sourced from Google, is designed for natural language processing tasks and provides both text-to-text and text generation capabilities.

-It is based on the T5 (Text-To-Text Transfer Transformer) architecture and has 780M parameters.
+The Flan-T5-Large version is based on the T5 (Text-To-Text Transfer Transformer) architecture and has 780M parameters.
 This [paper](https://arxiv.org/pdf/2210.11416.pdf), which provides the following chart, claims that the Flan-T5-Large achieved a MMLU score of 45.1%, which is pretty good when compared to ChatGPT3's score of 43.9% (see page 10).
 It is a fairly popular model, which had 446,125 downloads last month.
 For more detailed information on this model’s background, performance and capabilities, please see this link on HuggingFaceHub, [https://huggingface.co/google/flan-t5-large](https://huggingface.co/google/flan-t5-large).

+The Flan-T5-xl version is based on the T5 (Text-To-Text Transfer Transformer) architecture and has 3B parameters.
+It is a fairly popular model, which had 349,257 downloads last month.
+It achieved a MMLU score of 52%.
+For more detailed information on this model’s background, performance and capabilities, please see this link on HuggingFaceHub, [https://huggingface.co/google/flan-t5-xl](https://huggingface.co/google/flan-t5-xl).

 ![alt_text](image1.png "image_tooltip")